PX4/PX4-user_guide/en/ros2/px4_ros2_navigation_interface.md

 # PX4 ROS 2 Navigation Interface

 :::warning Experimental
-At time of writing parts of the PX4 ROS 2 Interface Library is experimental, and hence subject to change.
+At the time of writing, parts of the PX4 ROS 2 Interface Library are experimental, and hence subject to change.
 :::

 The PX4 ROS 2 Interface Library for navigation enables developers to send their position measurements to PX4 directly from ROS 2 applications, such as a VIO system or a map matching system.
 The interface provides a layer of abstraction from PX4 and the uORB messaging framework, and introduces a few sanity checks on the requested state estimation updates sent via the interface.
 These measurements are then fused into the EKF as internal PX4 measurements would.

-The library provides two classes `LocalPositionMeasurementInterface` and `GlobalPositionMeasurementInterface` which both expose a similar `update` method, to either provide a local position or global position update to PX4, respectively.
+The library provides two classes, `LocalPositionMeasurementInterface` and `GlobalPositionMeasurementInterface` which both expose a similar `update` method to provide either a local position or global position update to PX4, respectively.
 The `update` method expects a position measurement `struct` (defined below) which developers can populate with their own generated position measurements.

 ## Example and First Test

 The following steps are required to get started:

-1. Make sure you have a working [ROS 2 setup](../ros/ros2_comm.md), with _px4_msgs_ in the ROS 2 workspace.
+1. Make sure you have a working [ROS 2 setup](../ros/ros2_comm.md), with [`px4_msgs`](https://github.com/PX4/px4_msgs) in the ROS 2 workspace.
 2. Clone the repository into the workspace:

    ```sh